- The Department Today

 Ron Hassner (chair), Michaela Mattes, Leo Arriola, Steve Weber, Ann Swidler

-Jason Klocek is a Ph.D. candidate in Political Science at the University of California, Berkeley and a 2017 Phi Beta Kappa Northern California Association Fellow.
+Jason Klocek is a Global Religion Research Initiative Postdoctoral Research Fellow at the Center for the Study of Religion and Society at the University of Notre Dame.
 His research and teaching examine the role of religion in conflict, state counterinsurgency and repression, and civil wars and political violence more broadly.
+He is especially interested in British military history and conflicts in the Middle East and East Africa.

 Klocek has received support for this research from the National Science Foundation, the University of California Institute on Global Conflict and Cooperation, the Berkeley Institute of International Studies, the Berkeley Center for the Study of Religion, and the Phi Beta Kappa Northern California Association.